 This is called the Credit Assignment Problem and it stems from the fact that our agent is not getting feedback immediately after every action.
 In Pong, it can only see the result of an episode after its over, on the scoreboard.
 So, it has to establish somehow which actions have caused the eventual result.

-Due to this scarce reward setting Reinforcement Learning algorithms are typically very sample inefficient.
+Due to this scarce reward setting applications with Reinforcement Learning algorithms are typically very sample inefficient.
 They require a lot of data for training before they become effective.

 Also, in some cases, when a sequence of actions needed to get a reward is too long and complicated, the scarce reward system will fail completely.
 The agent, unable to get a reward by taking random steps, won’t ever learn the correct behavior.